17tayyy/TgCloud/README.md

 ---

-**Note:** This project is under active development and its structure and endpoints may change in the
+**Note:** This project is under active development and its structure and endpoints may change in the future.